The “Silk Road” served the ancient China trade with the west from a

 Japan, Southeast Asia and South Asia became soon as important as the

-See VOC Trading Routes in Asia.
+See VOC Trade Routes in Asia.

 dominate all trade, actively hindering the trade of others, including